 * Epclusa and Harvoni both have a boxed warning for this side effect.
 To learn more, see the “What are the warnings of Epclusa and Harvoni?” section below.

 Whether you have health insurance or not, cost may be a factor when you’re considering these drugs.
-But keep in mind that what you’ll pay for either drug will depend on your treatment plan and health insurance, and the pharmacy you use.
+Keep in mind that what you’ll pay for either drug will depend on your treatment plan and health insurance, and the pharmacy you use.

 Epclusa and Harvoni are both brand-name drugs.
 These drugs also have generic forms.
 You’ll usually pay more for brand-name drugs than for generics.
 If you’re interested in using the generic form of either drug, talk with your doctor.

-Both Epclusa and Harvoni come as tablets that are taken by mouth once per day.
-They’re both used as short-term treatments.
+Both Epclusa and Harvoni come as tablets and pellets that you take by mouth once per day.

-In addition, Harvoni also comes as pellets, which can be easier to swallow.
-These pellets may be swallowed on their own or mixed with nonacidic soft foods, such as mashed potatoes, pudding, or ice cream.
+The oral pellets can be easier to swallow.
+You may swallow these pellets on their own or mixed with nonacidic soft foods, such as mashed potatoes, pudding, or ice cream.

-You may wonder if Epclusa or Harvoni would be effective at treating your condition.
+You may wonder if Epclusa or Harvoni would treat your condition effectively.

 Studies have found both drugs to be highly effective at treating hepatitis C. And hepatitis C treatment guidelines recommend both drugs as first-choice treatment options.